gfe--gluten free easily

 No, I didn’t want that crème brulee.
 I wanted crème brulee ice cream—with that rich, creamy, caramelized brown sugar taste—and I wanted to make it without eggs.

 Frankly, I just don’t have the patience for ice cream recipes where you have to cook the ingredients, temper the eggs, and usually chill the results for several hours or overnight.
 (It’s that whole “easily” thing, you know?)
-And, there are always my egg-free gfe readers to consider, too.
+And, there are always my egg-free gfe readers to consider as well.

 I knew I’d add full-fat coconut milk and vanilla extract, in addition to the coconut sugar.
 Then I decided to add half of a vanilla bean as I had one on hand.
 But, I knew I needed more thickness and lusciousness to turn the ingredients into creme brulee ice cream.